pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

         say $bitmap.Str;
     }

-### forall-chars(_code-ref_)
+### iterate-chars($text?)

+    my Font::FreeType::Glyph @glyphs = $face.iterate-chars;
+    @glyphs = $face.iterate-chars('ABC');
+    for $face.iterate-chars -> Font::FreeType::Glyph $glyph { ... }

-Iterates through all the characters in the font, and calls _code-ref_ for each of them in turn.
+Iterates through all the characters in the text, and returns the corresponding [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) object for each of them in turn.
 Glyphs which don't correspond to Unicode characters are ignored.

-Each time your callback code is called, a [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) object is passed for the current glyph.
+Each time your callback code is called, a object is passed for the current glyph.

 If there was an error loading the glyph, then the glyph's, `stat` method will return non-zero and the `error` method will return an exception object.

-For an example see the program _list-characters.pl_ provided in the distribution.
+If `$text` is ommitted, all mapped characters in the font are iterated.

-### forall-glyphs(_code-ref_)
+### iterate-glyphs

+    my Font::FreeType::Glyph @glyph = $face.iterate-glyphs;
+    for $face.iterate-glyphs -> Font::FreeType::Glyph $glyph { ... }

-Iterates through all the glyphs in the font, and calls _code-ref_ for each of them in turn.
+Iterates through all the glyphs in the font, and returns [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) objects.

-Each time your callback code is called, a [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) object is passed for the current glyph.

 If there was an error loading the glyph, then the glyph's, `stat` method will return non-zero and the `error` method will return an exception object.

-### for-glyphs(str, _code-ref_)

-Execute a callback for each glyph in a string, passing a [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) object on each invocation.

 ### has-glyph-names()